EPHS Gifted and Talented Parent Resources

 This list is intended to assist Eden Prairie High School students with the college application process.
 It is not a complete checklist, but it is intended to ensure that key considerations are not overlooked as a student progresses through his/her high school years.
 Moreover, students do not need to accomplish everything listed below.
 Rather, students should find a balance where they are challenged but not overwhelmed.

-Go to the CRC/CareerResource Center and meet Ms. Block.
-Get an idea of what is available to you.
+Go to the CRC/CareerResource Center; get an idea of what is available to you.
 Review the scholarship binder.
 There are scholarships already available beginning your freshman year.

 Consider signing up for Careers 9/10 this year or next.